 Staining – Java Gel Stain

 Cover your work area, and take apart your piece as much as possible.
-I applied the stain using a sponge brush, and then wiped away the excess with a rag (Greg's old t-shirt :))I did 3 coats of stain, and 2 coats of varathane (Also General Finishes brand).
-I also used those handy dandy little yellow painters pyramids under the doors.
+I applied the stain using a sponge brush, and then wiped away the excess with a rag (Greg’s old t-shirt :))I did 3 coats of stain, and 2 coats of satin topcoat (also General Finishes brand).
+I also used those handy dandy little yellow painter’s pyramids under the doors.
 This allows you to get the edges done, without sticking to your drop-cloth.
 I even used them under the dresser to keep the bottom edge elevated while I painted it.
-These puppies are well worth the $9 price tag.
+These puppies are well worth the price (cheap).

 Legs (or Feet)

 I really wanted a mirrored finish with an overlay of some kind.
 The mirror pieces I measured out and ordered from a local glass supply company.
-I left about a 1" margin of wood around the mirror pieces.
-Since this was getting glued onto hard wood, I went with only a 5mm thickness.
-I also bucked up to have the edges buffed off, just so I didn't end up cutting myself while assembling.
+I left about a 1″ margin of wood around the mirror pieces.
+Since this was getting glued onto hard wood, I went with only a 5mm thickness for the mirrors.
+I also bucked up to have the edges buffed off, just so I didn’t end up cutting myself while assembling.
 I suggest shopping around, because there was a pretty substantial price difference between glass suppliers.

-I did quite a bit of searching before, settling on a laser wood cutout from Michael's craft store.
+I did quite a bit of searching before, settling on a laser wood cutout from Michael’s craft store.
+These were made by Artminds.
 These came in sheets that were just a bit smaller than the size that I needed to cover the dimensions of the doors.
 I took two of the sheets and lined them up, so that the pattern was pretty close and traced around where I would need to cut them.
-Then I use my handy dandy multi tool, to cut these delicate cuts.
+Then I used my handy dandy Rotary tool to cut these delicate cuts.
 Once the pieces were cut, I glued them together with white glue, and taped them up while they dried.

 There was a bit of mudding and sanding, but not too much.
-I didn't have too worry too much about the colour differences, as the dark stain would cover these small imperfections.
+I didn’t have to worry too much about the colour differences, as the dark stain would cover these small imperfections.

 There are a few ways to go with handles.
 You could have the glass shop drill holes in the mirror pieces, before you affix them.
 This is a bit pricey, plus if you screw the screws too tight, they will end up cracking the mirrors, which would be horrible after they were already glued down.
 You can’t drill glass with a regular drill bit, it will just crack.
 So I just opted to glue them on.
 Originally, I just used white glue, but it’s too brittle and they ended up coming off.
 So, I reattached them with Marine silicone, which is used for aquariums, and designed to hold glass together under pressure, and so far so good 🙂